Monogatari/Documentation/script/storage.md

 The storage is an object in which we can put everything inside we want to save when a player saves the game.

-First we have to create a property where the player can store his data in it.
+We have to create a property where the player can store his data in it.
 So in `storage.js` we start with...

 ```javascript
 var storage = {